dfbarrero/aiCourse/assignments/planning/pddl-v2-space.md

 * Implement a domain and problem in that syntax.

+## Exercise 1: Airport Domain

+We are going to extend the [Airport domain](https://github.com/Malola2015/planningCourse/blob/master/assignments/airport.md) to use time and preferences.

 ## Exercise 1: Extended Gripper

 We are going to extend the [GRIPPER domain](https://github.com/Malola2015/planningCourse/blob/master/assignments/Gripper.md) to use time and preferences.